sa9us/Cyber2A/Trends of Deep Learning Related Research in Arctic Science and Geosciences.md

 ### 2.1 Identify geoscience related journals

-To produce more accurate statistics of the AI-based research trends in Arctic science specifically and geoscience in general, and to reduce the uncessary search in journals that may be less likely to contain AI related technical research, we introduced a strategy to narrow down the research scope (journals) by selecting geoscience journals that may have a technical focus, rather than iterating all the journals or articles in geoscience/environmental science.
-Specifically, we referred to a comprehensive review paper ([Reichstein et al., 2019](#ref1)) that summarized the recent adoption of deep learning in Earth System Science research.
-Starting from the journals[^1] listed in the reference of the paper, we further expanded the journal list by exploiting a journal ranking database [Scimagojr](https://www.scimagojr.com/journalrank.php), with the following steps:
+To produce more accurate statistics of the AI-based research trends in Arctic science specifically and geoscience in general, and to reduce the uncessary search in journals that may be less likely to contain AI related technical research, we introduced a strategy to narrow down the research scope (journals) by selecting geoscience journals that may have a technical focus, rather than iterating all the journals or articles in geoscience/environmental science domains.
+Specifically, we referred to a comprehensive review paper ([Reichstein et al., 2019](#ref1)) that summarizes the recent research adopting deep learning in Earth System Science research.
+Starting from the journals listed in the reference of the paper [^1], we further expanded the journal list by exploiting a journal ranking database [Scimagojr](https://www.scimagojr.com/journalrank.php), with the following steps:

 1. Find all subject categories in database Scimagojr that cover the journals[^1] referred by the review paper.
 Based on this search, we were able to select the following subject categories shown in [Appendix A-1](#apdx1).
 2. For each subject category, find out all the journals that have an impact factor higher than 1 (SJR > 1).